happybono/AvocadoSmoothie/README.md

   - Part X of Y
   - Smoothing parameters (Kernel Radius, Kernel Width, Border Count, Boundary Method)
   - Timestamp
-  - Header line : `Initial Data,MiddleMedian,AllMedian`
+  - Header line : `Initial Data,Middle Median,All Median`
 - Robustness :
   - Retry loop on `IOException` (file in use) with Retry / Cancel.
   - Auto-opens each generated file; falls back to `rundll32 shell32.dll,OpenAs_RunDLL` if no association.